friveramariani/friveramariani.github.io/fellowships.md

 ---
 layout: page
 title: Fellowships
-subtitle: Below are listed current or past fellowships and training opportunities.
+subtitle: Below are listed current or past fellowships and training opportunities
 ---